History of India–United States relations: Modi–Trump relationship (2017–2021)

-The Trump administration has grown closer to India, which shares the same right wing views, and Trump has repeatedly praised Modi's leadership while ignoring disputes over citizenship and Kashmir.
+President Trump has grown closer to India's BJP government, which shares the similar right-wing views, he has repeatedly praised Modi's leadership and avoided any negative criticism of the Indian government's actions on the citizenship and Kashmir disputes.
+The Trump administration is consistent with the Modi administration in combating "radical Islamic terrorism", and the US reiterates its support for India's elimination of terrorist training camp in Pakistan.

 In early 2020, India provided its agreement for terminating an export embargo on a medicinal drug known as hydroxychloroquine amidst the combat against the ongoing coronavirus (COVID-19) pandemic, after Trump threatened retaliation against India, if it did not comply with terminating the export embargo on hydroxychloroquine.

-In June 2020, during the George Floyd protests, the Mahatma Gandhi Memorial in Washington, D.C. was vandalised by unknown miscreants on the intervening night of June 2 and 3.
+In June 2020, during the George Floyd protests, the Mahatma Gandhi Memorial in Washington, D.C., was vandalised by unknown miscreants on the intervening night of June 2 and 3.
 The incident prompted the Indian Embassy to register a complaint with law enforcement agencies.
 Taranjit Singh Sandhu, the Indian Ambassador to the United States called the vandalism "a crime against humanity".
 U.S. President Donald Trump called the defacement of Mahatma Gandhi's statue a "disgrace".

 On 21 December 2020, President of the United States Donald Trump awarded Modi with the Legion of Merit for elevating India–United States relations.
 The Legion of Merit was awarded to Modi along with Prime Minister of Australia Scott Morrison and former Prime Minister of Japan Shinzo Abe, the "original architects" of the QUAD.

-In 2018, a UAE princess, a US-French dual national and others were arrested by Indian and UAE soldiers in the Arabian sea, a few kilometres off the coast of India.
-The princess, Latifa bin Mohammed Al Maktoum was then sent back to Dubai.
-She wanted to escape the oppressive UAE.
-After the incident, there was a lot of criticism.